sjtrimble/angular/aio/content/getting-started/index.md

 The side navigation lists categories for the products in your store.

+To create the side navigation, you'll repeat the pattern of steps you did to create the top navigation component:

-1. Right click on the `app` folder, using the `Angular Generator`, generate a component named `side-nav`.
+1. Right click on the `app` folder, and use the `Angular Generator` to generate a component named `side-nav`.

 2. Define a `categories` property in the `SideNavComponent` as an array with two items: `Phones` and `Shoes`.

 <code-example header="src/app/side-nav/side-nav.component.ts" path="getting-started/src/app/side-nav/side-nav.component.ts">